Installing Emojicode 0.6

 g++ are fine, for instance.
 The Emojicode compiler can only link binaries if such a compiler is available.

 The magic installation is the easiest way to install Emojicode.
-Just select your operating system and the version you wish to install below (we’ve already tried to preselected them for you) and copy’n’paste the below commands into your shell.
-The script will download the appropriate Emojicode SDK and run the installer.
+Select your operating system and and copy’n’paste the below commands into your shell.
+The script will download the appropriate Emojicode binaries and run the installer.

 If you're on Windows 10, you can use Bash on Ubuntu on Windows 10 to install and use Emojicode.
 From there, simply select

 Linux as your OS and proceed as specified above.

 Try Emojicode without Installing